gulshan-100/Arrayforms---App-to-send-bulk-emails-/README.md

 # ArrayForms - App to Send Bulk Emails

-A simple SaaS tool to send bulk emails (up to 10) from the user's own email address.
+A simple SaaS tool to send bulk cold emails from the user's own email address.
 Built with Flask, Bootstrap, HTML, CSS, and JavaScript.

 ## Features

-- Send bulk emails to up to 10 recipients
+- Send bulk emails
 - Each recipient receives an individual email (can't see other recipients)
 - Use your own email address as the sender
 - Simple and intuitive user interface
 - CSRF protection for enhanced security
-- Server-side and client-side validation
+- Server side and client side validation
 - HTML content sanitization to prevent XSS
 - Support for formatted HTML content in emails
 - Progress indicators for bulk sending